Holding On Letting Go is a Kent-based charity that helps children to cope with the death of someone close to them.

-The charity employs five part-time staff – a Programme Manager, a Programme Assistant, a Children and Families Assessor, a Fundraising Officer and a Finance Officer.
+The charity employs six part-time staff and one full-time staff member – the CEO, a Programme Manager, a Programme Assistant, a Parent/Carer’s Group Facilitator, a Children and Families’ Assessor, a Fundraising Officer and a Finance Officer.
 The charity is also supported by over 100 volunteers who make the weekends possible by supporting children on a one-to-one basis, assisting with driving or catering or helping out with administrative tasks.
 These volunteers are recruited, vetted, trained and supported by the charity.

 Our work is managed and organised by a small team.
 These individuals take care of all activities of the charity.

 Caroline worked for the Charity as a volunteer working directly alongside bereaved children for more than 12 years.
-She has been our Programme Manager for 4 years.
-This role involves the efficient running of the Charity on a day to day basis.
-Caroline, who has a PG Diploma in counselling children, joined our team with a wide experience of working with children, and of fundraising.
+She was Programme Manager from 2012 and promoted to CEO at the beginning of 2018.
+This is a more strategic role and Caroline will be working to further develop the services we provide to children and their families.
+Caroline, who has a PG Diploma in counselling children, joined our team with a wide experience of working with children, and of charity administration and fundraising.

 Caroline is based in our office in Rochester and helps provide smooth day to day running of the office.
 She works closely with our Programme Manager to ensure the Charity runs effectively and that all families who contact us are dealt with sensitively and efficiently.
 Caroline has worked with the Charity since 2011.